A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: Numerical Simulation-Based Characteristic Evaluation of SSBM in Large-Scale Problems

-Figure 10 shows the numerical simulation results for $K_{50}$ obtained using Eq.(8), illustrating an example where the PSI was set quite large.
-Note that the behavior of the IE with respect to the step (see Fig.10(b)) was calculated using results where $\phi \!\geqq\!
+Figure 10 shows the numerical simulation results for $K_{50}$ obtained using Eq.(8), illustrating an example where the pSI was set quite large.
+Note that the behavior of the Ising energy with respect to the step (see Fig.10(b)) was calculated using results where $\phi \!\geqq\!
 0.5$ was classified as 1-state and $\phi \!<\!
 0.5$ as 0-state.
-As can be seen from these figures, the competition between the attraction derived from dynamics and PSI causes the pseudo-spin to fail to sufficiently attract toward the 0-state/1-state in regions where the PSI value is large.
-Unlike Ising model-based simulators (such as CIM or SBM), SSBM guaranties behavior based on the interpretation of exchange interaction energy even in such situations.
-Therefore, it is possible to promote stabilization as measured by the IE, and the behavior shown in Fig.10 also demonstrates this fact.
+As can be seen from these figures, the competition between the attraction derived from dynamics and pSI causes the pseudo-spin to fail to sufficiently attract toward the 0-state/1-state in regions where the pSI value is large.
+Unlike Ising model-based simulators (such as coherent Ising machine or simulated bifurcation machine), SSBM guarantees behavior based on the interpretation of exchange interaction energy even in such situations.
+Therefore, it is possible to promote stabilization as measured by the Ising energy, and the behavior shown in Fig.10 also demonstrates this fact.
 However, when considering the practical operation of SSBM, it is anticipated that each pseudo-spin will become an obstacle in the process of determining whether it converged to the 0-state or 1-state.
-Furthermore, the fact that the stable state where the pseudo-spin is extremely far from the 0-state \& 1-state is displaced from the Ising energy potential surface raises concerns about the degradation of performance as a simulator for the COP, which requires finding stable states as IE. Therefore, we investigated ways to enhance the attraction to 0-state\&1-state arising from dynamics and evolve the system into one capable of achieving proper state separation of pseudo-spins (namely, ensuring that the pseudo-spin converges sufficiently to the 0-state\&1-state) against competing PSI.
+Furthermore, the fact that the stable state where the pseudo-spin is extremely far from the 0-state \& 1-state is displaced from the Ising energy potential surface raises concerns about the degradation of performance as a simulator for the COP, which requires finding stable states as Ising energy.
+Therefore, we investigated ways to enhance the attraction to 0-state\&1-state arising from dynamics and evolve the system into one capable of achieving proper state separation of pseudo-spins (namely, ensuring that the pseudo-spin converges sufficiently to the 0-state\&1-state) against competing pSI.
+(Although studies on improving convergence to up-state and down-state have been reported for Ising machines utilizing bifurcation phenomena \cite{Bohm02, Shi}, the SSBM, which employs dynamics-derived attraction, required an entirely different approach.)
 As a result, we arrived at an evolved version of SSBM expressed by the following equations.

 It should be noted that the evolved SSBM proposed here also satisfies the conditions of being physically implementable and observable as a phenomenon.

 Specifically, this evolved SSBM can be realized using the optical system with the circuit configuration shown in Fig.11.
 The circuit unit shown in Fig.11(a) is used to embody the nested action of the iterative equation followed by the system, and the number of nested actions (NNA) $n$ can be increased by increasing the number of circuit units connected in a cascade (Fig.11(c)).
 And, this circuit unit is designed to enable switching between the functional circuit section and the optical bypass line, anticipating dynamic changes to the NNA.